programmint/HtDP2e-insights/Notes/HtDP2e 文句校对录 - 明晰难解之句.md

 >
 >5.5 Computing with Structures
 >
->Structure types generalize Cartesian points ***in two ways.*** First, a structure type may specify an arbitrary number of fields: zero, one, two, three, and so forth.
-Second, structure types name fields, they don’t number them.This helps programmers read code because it is much easier to remember that a family name is available in a field called last-name than in the 7th field.
+>Structure types generalize Cartesian points ***in two ways.*** First， a structure type may specify an arbitrary number of fields: zero， one， two， three， and so forth.
+Second， structure types name fields， they don’t number them.This helps programmers read code because it is much easier to remember that a family name is available in a field called last-name than in the 7th field.

 ***修改: in two ways 应该翻译为：用两种方式 or 以两种方式***